fhwang/admin_assistant/website/api/show.markdown

       aa.show.columns :user, :title, :body
     end

-Shows only these columns in the show page..
+Shows only these columns in the show page.